csc301-fall-2017/project-team-12/deliverables/iteration-02.plan.md

 * Formalize the structure/architecture of our activities, database, and other abstractions.
 We need to decide what kind of database we will be using (SQL/NoSQL), what information it needs to store, design database schema, queries needed, etc., come up with classes and methods needed to abstract away database access.
 Based on the mock up we need to decide which Android activities we need and what they should do
 * Split our team into smaller subteams to work on different parts of the application.

 * Implement a basic prototype of our app, ready for the end of iteration demo.
 All main features should be functional, but database will be local, instead of remote, some features might be mocked up.
-To achieve that, multiple subteams will implement activites, classes and database as described above.
+To achieve that, multiple subteams will implement activities, classes and database as described above.

 #### Artifacts